mbhynes/boots/README.md

 Based on the plot above you might think that this solver is a worthy contender to crank out on other problems in the wild!
 But alas, no---or at least, probably not.
-While the convergence plot above shows the convergence by function/gradient evaluations, it omits the wall clock time for running the solvers.
+While the convergence plot above shows the convergence by function/gradient evaluations, it omits the *wall clock time* for running the solvers.
 This is an admittedly inefficient implementation of the bootstrap optimizer described above, and it takes minutes to run the bootstrap L-BFGS solver compared to *seconds* for ADAM.
 The bottleneck our runtime is the `GradientTape.jacobian` evaluation, which is just plain slow.
-It may be
+An efficient implementation of the Jacobian is a necessity for this implementation to be practical for general purpose use.

-However, if the implementation were optimized such that the cost of Jacobian evaluation were approximately equal to the standard gradient evaluation (and the additional bootstrapping and line search computations were negligible), then it may be that a bootstrapped L-BFGS algorithm could be competitive with stochastic solvers like ADAM and RMSProp.
+However, if the implementation were optimized such that the cost of Jacobian evaluation were approximately equal to the standard gradient evaluation (and the additional bootstrapping and line search computations were negligible), then it may be that a bootstrapped L-BFGS algorithm could be competitive with stochastic solvers like ADAM and RMSProp on certain problems.
-This would require the following be ported to `tensorflow` operators to make use of graph-compilation:
+In addition to the Jacobian implementation, this would likely require the following be ported to `tensorflow` operators to make use of efficiency of graph compilation:

-  - Implementation of a robust line search like ``scipy.optimize.line_search`` or the `tensorflow_probability` [``tfp.hager_zhang``](https://www.tensorflow.org/probability/api_docs/python/tfp/optimizer/linesearch/hager_zhang) routine, with modifications to perform t-tests with `tensorflow` operators
+  - A robust line search like ``scipy.optimize.line_search`` or the `tensorflow_probability` [``tfp.hager_zhang``](https://www.tensorflow.org/probability/api_docs/python/tfp/optimizer/linesearch/hager_zhang) routine, with modifications to perform t-tests with `tensorflow` operators
   - Implementation of the bootstrap sampling with replacement in `tensorflow` operators
   - L-BFGS inverse Hessian recursion calculations (with an [implementation available](https://github.com/tensorflow/probability/blob/main/tensorflow_probability/python/optimizer/lbfgs.py) in `tensorflow_probability`)

 ### Convergence

-It is not obvious that bootstrapping to de-bias the mini-batch esimates of $f(w)$ can guarantee convergence of the optimization problem $w^* = \arg\min_w f(w)$.
+It is not obvious that bootstrapping to de-bias the mini-batch esimates of $f(w)$ can guarantee convergence of the optimization problem $w^\* = \arg\min_w f(w)$ (in fact, it may be obvious to an actual statistician that bootstrapping *cannot* guarantee convergence----shoot us a message if that's the case).
 Stochastic solvers use decaying step sizes (termed *learning rates*) to ensure eventual convergence---so long as the gradients are bounded, the updates to the parameters grow smaller and smaller with each iteration such that even a poor descent direction in any given iteration cannot cause irreperable damage to the parameters.
 There is admittedly no such constraint here.
-Instead, we are relying on the sizes of $b$ and $B$ to be sufficiently large that it's *unlikely* that any one mini-batch could produce such poor estimates of $f(w)$ as to thwart the solver.
+Instead, we are relying on the sizes of $b$ and $B$ to be sufficiently large that it's *unlikely* that any one mini-batch could produce such poor estimates of $f(w)$ as to thwart the solver over enough iterations.

 To actually guarantee convergence within some $\epsilon$-radius of a local minimum, rather than impose a bound on the line search step size, we think it's necessary to *increase* the mini-batch sampling size $b$ as the bootstrap solver progresses, such that the estimates converge $\hat{f_k} \rightarrow f$ after removing the sampling bias.
-This would have the effect of converting the stochastic problem into a deterministic problem in the limit that $b \rightarrow n$, and the downside of marginally decreasing gains since a higher accuracy solution would come at an increasing computational cost.
+This would have the effect of converting the stochastic problem into a deterministic problem in the limit that $b \rightarrow n$.
+It also has the downside of *marginally decreasing gains* since a higher accuracy solution would come at increasing computational cost per iteration.
-However in practice it's common to have sufficient noise and measurement error in the datasets used for parameter inference such that high accuracy solutions are *rarely* needed; we think it's likely that a simple strategy that doubles $b$ starting whenever the rate of decrease in the sequence $\{\hat{f}_k\}$ drops below a threshold would be a suitable heuristic.
+However in practice it's common to have sufficient noise and measurement error in the datasets used for parameter inference such that high accuracy solutions are *rarely* needed; we think it's likely that a simple strategy that doubles $b$ starting whenever the rate of decrease in the sequence $\{\hat{f_{k}}\}$ drops below a threshold would be a suitable heuristic.

-As a practical note, tensorflow doesn't allow dynamic batch sizes during training, however; to implement this, it would be necessary to wrap several ``keras.Model.fit()`` calls within a single ``BootstrapOptimizedModel.fit()`` call, each with increasing $b$ when the previous solver has detected that a larger mini-batch size is necessary to decrease the loss function, within the desired error bound (or within the estimated standard error if it exceeds that bound)
+As a practical aside, note that `tensorflow` doesn't allow dynamic batch sizes during training.
+To implement an increasing batch size schedule, it would be necessary to wrap several ``keras.Model.fit()`` calls within a single ``BootstrapOptimizedModel.fit()`` call, each with increasing $b$ when the previous solver has detected that a larger mini-batch size is necessary to decrease the loss function, within the desired error bound (or within the estimated standard error if it exceeds that bound).

 ### Applicability to Other Problems

-This is obviously not a rigorous study; it's just a blog post about an idea and some prototyped code from the weekend.
+This is obviously not a rigorous study; it's just a blog post about an idea and a prototype from the weekend.
 There's only 1 example problem on one toy model on a simplistic dataset, without multiple trials (and the damn thing takes too long to run on meatier models/datasets).
-Before drawing any actual conclusions, some actual experiments are necessary ¯\_(ツ)_/¯
+Before drawing any actual conclusions, some actual experiments would be necessary... ¯\\_(ツ)_/¯